 Workplace drug abuse

-Workplace drug abuse may not be evident in your workplace, but statistically at least one of your employees will be abusing.
+Substance abuse in the workplace may not be evident, but statistically, at least one of your employees will be abusing.
 The question is, what are you doing about it?
 Are you currently doing any testing?
 If you are, are you following a strict policy of no to drugs?

 The figures for substance abuse in the United States of America are astounding.